 Non-citation metrics can be useful as they provide supplemental metrics that can be used by authors to quantify the influence or impact of their works, and go beyond the traditional peer-reviewed journal article to include other scholarly works such as datasets, software, slides, figures, unpublished works such as a policy brief, etc. Some metrics such as online views or comments or recommendations represent early-stage engagement indicators of how and by whom a work is being shared, used, commented on, and disseminated further.
 Who is reading the new work?
 Who is tweeting about the new work?
 Where are they tweeting from?
 Is the work being commented on in a blog posting?
 By whom?
 A scientist or a policy-maker or a layperson?
 Are users bookmarking the work in Mendeley?
 Is the work the topic of an article in the press?
 Is a user viewing the slides in Slideshare?
 Is a user viewing the figure in Figshare?

-The idea behind non-citation metrics is to gauge nascent influence or attention a work is garnering on various online platforms.
+The idea behind non-citation metrics is to monitor initial influence or attention a work is garnering on various online platforms.
 It is evidence of the outreach of a work and serves as a complementary means to traditional citations as well as allowing authors to highlight multiple examples of scholarly output.

 The full metric module is available from the document details sidebar on the Scopus record page.
-The Metrics sidebar highlights the minimal number of meaningful metrics a researcher needs to evaluate both citation impact and levels of community engagement.
 Click on “View All Metrics” to be directed to the full metric module.